BEST No Bake Cookie Recipe (Perfect, Soft & Chewy)

 There are a lot of No Bake recipes around.
 This one is the BEST!

-Once I recovered from my shock, I swallowed my pride and asked for the recipe.
-And I’ve been making them ever since.
+Spoiler alert: Her mom won.
+Once I recovered from my shock, I swallowed my pride and asked for the winning recipe.
+I’ve been making it ever since, and now, I’m sharing it with you!

 Three No Bake Cookies are stacked on a piece of parchment next to a jar of old fashioned oats.